pwnwriter/wood/content/blog/installing_nixos_on_hetzner_vps.md

 }
 ```

-and then we'll define our output we'll define our servers.
+and then we'll define our output  servers.
+For this example, i'm using my
-For this example, i'm using my server name as `wolf`, you can name your something else.
+server name as `wolf`, you can name yours anything.

 ```nix
 {